For thousands of kids who grew up in Miami, going to the old Miami Stadium in the Allapattah neighborhood was a part of coming of age.

 In 1987, the 9,000-seat ballpark was renamed Bobby Maduro Stadium in honor of the late Cuban baseball entrepreneur who owned the Havana Sugar Kings.

 But a few years later, after big league teams left, the stadium began falling into disrepair.
-Miami tore it down in 2001 to make way for the Miami Stadium Apartments, a 336-unit affordable-housing project, which, until Tuesday, was the only evidence of the landmark that once stood on these grounds.
+Miami tore it down in 2001 to make way for the Miami Stadium Apartments, a 336-unit affordable-housing project.

 Built by former Cuban Minister of Education José Aleman, with money funneled from the Cuban Treasury, the stadium was a half-million-dollar monument to Miami’s big-league dreams, the Miami Herald reported in 2003, two years after the ballpark was demolished.

 The stadium may have had a premature end, but it was still around much longer than Miami Arena in Overtown.
 The original home of the Miami Heat made it to 20 years when it was demolished in 2008 in favor of AmericanAirlines Arena, just a couple of miles to the east on Biscayne Bay.